dag-andersen/argocd-diff-preview/README.md

 - Render resources from external sources (e.g., Helm charts).
 For example, when you update the chart version of Nginx, you can get a render of the new output.
 For example, this is useful to spot changes in default values.
 [PR example](https://github.com/dag-andersen/argocd-diff-preview/pull/15).

 #### Not supported
-- Does not support ArgoCD CMP plugins
+- Does not support Argo CD CMP plugins
-- Does not work [Cluster Generators](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster/) in your ApplicationSets
+- Does not work with [Cluster Generators](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster/) in your ApplicationSets

 ## Try demo locally with 3 simple commands!

-Steps:
-1. Make sure Docker is running.
+First, make sure Docker is running.
 E.g., run `docker ps` to see if it's running.

-2. Run the following 3 commands:
+Second, run the following 3 commands:

 ```bash
 git clone https://github.com/dag-andersen/argocd-diff-preview base-branch --depth 1 -q